markphilpot/markphilpot_com_gatsby/content/blog/2021/04_anime_spring_first/index.md

 Unfortunately, the first episode left me with a very lackluster impression.
 I don't know if it was the focus on the manager (though that probably contributed significantly), but I was just so-so on this episode on start to finish.
 Hopefully the music hooks me like the first season and there is more focus on the girls' backstories going forward.

+*Update* -- Episode 2 was much better than the first, so I'm relieved about that.
+Unfortunately I'm mentally comparing the songs this season with my favorites from the first, which is definitely not fair.
+I'll need to calibrate that better.

 ### [Slime Taoshite 300-nen, Shiranai Uchi ni Level Max ni Nattemashita (I've Been Killing Slimes for 300 Years and Maxed Out My Level)](https://anilist.co/anime/112608)